jgdigitaljedi/stringman/readme.md

 Examples of the type of functionality include (but are not limited to):

-- validate whether string is url
+- validate whether string is url, email, ip address, fraction, semantic version, and more
-- return text from inside of parenthesis
+- return text from inside or outside of parenthesis
-- validate whether string is a valid semantic version
 - remove an email address from a string
 - convert a hex color to rgb and vice versa
+- remove extra whitespace, line breaks, tabs, etc from a string
+- validate passwords with given parameters
 - much more

 Also, typescript types are included.
 A full list of funtionality/features is below.